risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-table.md

 :::note

-+ If your table is defined with a schema registry, its column can not be altered.
-However, if the table with a schema registry has generated columns, you can drop the generated columns.
++ As mentioned at the beginning of this page, for tables with a schema registry, you can generally only use the `REFRESH SCHEMA` clause.
+However, there's an exception for tables with generated columns.
+You can drop these generated columns even if the schema is defined in a registry.
 Note that dropping these generated columns will trigger a schema refresh.

 + You cannot drop columns referenced by materialized views or indexes.